Skip to main content

 Configuring custom translation statuses

-To get started with custom translation statuses, proceed to project settings:
+To get started with custom translation statuses, head over to your project settings:

-Enter a title (it's recommended to keep your titles short and concise), choose a color from the dropdown, and then click Save.
-Repeat this operation to add more statuses.
+In the dialog, enter a title (keep it short and to the point), choose a color from the dropdown, and click Save.
+Repeat this process to add as many statuses as you need.

 Assigning custom translation statuses